nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `edit <index> [-n <student_name>] [-i <student_id>] [-g <group_name>]... [-t <tag>]...`

 * Edits the student at the specified `<index>`.
+Search can be used before this to identify the student in need.
-The `<index>` refers to the index number shown in the displayed student list.
+* The `<index>` refers to the index number shown in the displayed student list.
 The `<index>` must be a positive integer 1, 2, 3, …
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags and groups, the existing tags and groups of the student will be removed, i.e adding of tags and groups are not cumulative.
+* When editing tags and groups, all existing tags and groups of the student will be removed, i.e. adding of tags and groups are not cumulative.
-* You can remove all the student’s tags or groups by typing -t or -g without specifying any values after it.
+* You can remove all the student’s tags or groups by typing `-t` or `-g` without specifying any values after it.

 Examples:
-* `edit 1 -n John Doe`
-* `edit 1 -n John Doe -i E1234567 -g T01 -g R01`
-* `edit 2 -t`
+* `edit 1 -n Hong Yao -i E1234567` edits the name of the 1st student on the displayed list to `Hong Yao` and his NUSNET ID to `E1234567`.
+* `edit 3 -g T01C -g R01A` edits the group of the 3rd student on the displayed list to `T01C` and `R01A`.
+* `search -n Hong Yao` followed by `edit 1 -t` removes all tags of the 1st student on the displayed list after searching for `Hong Yao`.

 [Return to table of contents](#table-of-contents)